yji0728/UI-TARS/README.md

 ## 🚀 Quick Start Guide: Deploying and Using Our Model

 To help you get started quickly with our model, we recommend following the steps below in order.
-These steps will guide you through deployment, prediction post-processing, and evaluation using the OSWorld benchmark.
+These steps will guide you through deployment, prediction post-processing to make the model take actions in your environment.

 ### ✅ Step 1: Deployment & Inference